cous cous salad

 Spiced squash & chickpea couscous

-Gently spiced cous cous paired with roasted butternut squash and chickpeas make for a filling salad bowl.
-Finished with a gorgeous, quick lemon and coriander dressing, it's a great lunch to box up for easy meal prep.
+If you are looking for a nutritious and filling lunch option, try this spiced squash and chickpea couscous.
+Finished with a delicious and quick lemon and coriander dressing, it's a great option to box up for easy meal prep.

 prep time10 minutes